-The Pensions Regulator's Code of Practice: http://www.thepensionsregulator.gov.uk/codes/code-governance-administration-public-service-pension-schemes.aspx In particular, individuals should refer to the section on 'Reporting breaches of the law', and for information about reporting late payments of employee or employer
+In particular, individuals should refer to the section on 'Reporting breaches of the law', and for information about reporting late payments of employee or employer contributions, the section of the Code on 'Maintaining contributions'.

-Further guidance and assistance can be provided by the Head of Clwyd Pension Fund Manager, provided that requesting this assistance will not result in alerting those responsible for any serious offence (where the breach is in relation to such an offence).
+Further guidance and assistance can be provided by the Clwyd Pension Fund Manager, provided that requesting this assistance will not result in alerting those responsible for any serious offence (where the breach is in relation to such an offence).
 Some examples of potential breaches are also included in Appendix A.